Key takeaways

 Listing Fee

-Listing fee revenue model is when vendors pay to a marketplace for every listing they create at the platform.
-In other words, they need to pay every time they post a new item.
+The listing fee revenue model is when vendors pay to a marketplace for every listing they create on the platform.
+In other words, they have to pay every time they post a new item.

 Who uses this model?

-• Craigslist: this ads marketplace allows publishing ads for free unless they belong to particular categories.
-For example, job postings cost from $10 to $75, and apartment rental ads cost $5.
+- Craigslist: This ad marketplace allows publishing ads at no cost unless they fall under specific categories.
+For example, job postings cost $10 to $75, and apartment rental ads cost $5.

 Will it do for me?